When is The Right Time To Put Up a Christmas Tree?

 In that case, we’ll be putting our decor up as early as we can get away with this year!

-When Should You Take Your Christmas Tree Down?
+When Should You Take It Down?

 Again, there is no right or wrong answer and it really comes down to personal choice.
 Some people like to keep their decorations up for as long as possible to put off those post-festive blues.